RotoneCSA/RotoneCSA.github.io/README.md

   <!-- About Section -->
   <section id="about" class="about">
     <h2>About Me</h2>
     <p>Hello!
-I'm Trisha Nabata, a passionate web developer inspired by the universe.
-I enjoy creating modern, interactive websites and bringing ideas to life with code.
-Constant learning and exploring new technologies are my favorite things!</p>
+I'm Geramae Rotone, a passionate web developer inspired by nature.
+I love crafting websites that are modern, interactive, and calming—bringing the beauty of the outdoors into the digital space.
+Learning and exploring new technologies energize me as much as a walk in the forest!</p>
   </section>

   <!-- Projects Section -->